Fabrics Page for Comfy1

 Bear in mind that the price of the fabric ( as well as the "grade" sometimes indicated by suppliers) tells you essentially nothing about the durability or practicality of a fabric.
 Often the most expensive fabrics are rather delicate.
 A few of our most durable fabrics are available at low prices, since we bought them in bulk quantities or (in some cases) as closeouts.
 Going up to the +5 or +5 1/2 level gets to the prices of our most durable fabrics in a very wide range of colors, but mainly in solids and tweeds.
 Going a step or two higher provides softer feel and more decorative appeal, especially if you're looking for patterned fabrics.
 Going higher in price from there adds only aesthetic appeal, and more often than not leads to fabrics with less durability and cleanability.
 The only exceptions we know of to this generalizaton are some of the "Crypton" fabrics, referred to above.

 For samples of fabrics pictured, please indicate the number that is usually found below the image, as well as any other information available about vendor, pattern, and color.
 Please request no more than ten or twelve samples at one time; we can send more later if none of the first batch look right.
-Please also indicate any price range that you intend to stay within, since in many or most cases prices per yard are not indicated, and some are very expensive, especially some from Kravet, Robert Allen, and Duralee, as well as most Crypton fabrics.
+Please also indicate any price range that you intend to stay within, since in many or most cases prices per yard are not indicated, and some are very expensive, including most Crypton fabrics.

 To request samples of other fabrics that you think you might want but can't see anywhere, please